IHE/ITI.PCF/input/pagecontent/volume-1.md

 - **Consent Authorization Server**
   - when a consent is found to apply to the user / application and purpose of use (given patient, organization, and policy)
     - And that consent has not expired
-      - The Consent identified overall policy will be recognized relative to the overall Permit/Deny
+      - The overall policy identified by Consent will be recognized relative to the overall Permit/Deny
       - The provisions will be recognized for any applicability to the requested access
   - decision of either Deny authorization, or return a Permit with appropriate scope restrictions.
 The scope restrictions may match the requested scope, or may have been impacted by the Consent parameters.